In this chapter

 - Identifying problems suited to be solved using search algorithms

-- Representing problem spaces in a way suitable to be processed by search algorithms
+- Representing problem spaces in a way suitable for processing by search algorithms

 - Understanding and designing fundamental search algorithms to solve problems